Florence with a baby: practical travel tips for a first family trip to Florence.

 This makes visiting Florence with a baby exceptionally easy since you don’t have to come up with elaborate itineraries or things to do: you can just walk out the door and sightseeing is there for you!

-it is however important to know that Florence city center is not very stroller friendly.
+It is, however, important to know that Florence city center is not always stroller friendly.

 Many streets do not have pavements and in many cases the street surface is less than smooth.